ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 {: #connection-create-options}

 `GATEWAY_ID`
-:   ID of the gateway that the new connection will be on.
+:   ID of the gateway that the new connection is on.

 `--name`
 :   Name for the new connection.